Jira AI recommendations in software projects

 First off, "Jira AI" isn't one specific thing you can just turn on.
 It's more of an umbrella term for two kinds of AI you'll run into:

-The built-in stuff: This is Atlassian’s own AI, called Rovo (you might know it by its old name, Atlassian Intelligence).
-It’s part of Jira Cloud and connects with their other products like Confluence.
+1. The built-in stuff: This is Atlassian's own AI, called Rovo (you might know it by its old name, Atlassian Intelligence).
+It's a mature, reliable part of Jira Cloud and connects seamlessly with their other products like Confluence.

-The add-ons: The Atlassian Marketplace is full of apps from other companies that add special AI features to Jira, covering things the native tools can’t do.
+2. The add-ons: The Atlassian Marketplace is full of apps from other companies that add special AI features to Jira, covering specific niche needs and specialized workflows.

 So, using Jira AI recommendations in software projects really just means using either of these to get a little help.
 We're talking about automating boring tasks, getting a hand with writing tickets, and receiving smart suggestions based on your data.
 It could be as simple as breaking down a huge project into smaller tasks, summarizing a comment thread that’s a mile long, or finding old bugs that look suspiciously like the one you're working on now.